-BILL AUTHOR Status SUMMARY TASK FORCE POSITION AB 2658 Bocanegra Amended April 21, 2014 Assembly Appropriations Committee rubberized asphalt concrete and authorizes the DOT, after that date, to use any and Amend sent on April 22, 2014, for this bill as introduced February 21, Proposed Law: This bill would extend to January 1, 2020, the period during which not less than 50% of the asphalt pavement is required to be rubberized asphalt concrete to comply with the crumb rubber content requirements, and would postpone until January 1, 2020, the authorization for the DOT to use any material meeting the definition of asphalt containing crumb rubber to comply with those requirements.
-This bill would additionally authorize CalRecycle to award grants for public works projects to create parklets, greenways, or both, that use tire-derived products and would require CalRecycle to give priority for funding to those projects in disadvantaged communities.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2658 Bocanegra Amended April 21, 2014 Senate Existing Law: Existing law requires that, until January 1, 2015, not less than 50% of the asphalt pavement used to comply with those crumb rubber content requirements be rubberized asphalt concrete and authorizes the DOT, after that date, to use any material meeting the definition of asphalt containing crumb rubber to comply with state requirements.
+The existing California Tire Recycling Act requires CalRecycle to administer a tire recycling program, and imposes a California tire fee on a new tire purchased in the state.
+The revenue generated from the fee is deposited in the California Tire Recycling Management Fund for the purposes of programs related to waste tires, including grants to local government agencies for public works projects that use waste tires and Amend sent on April 22, 2014, for this bill as introduced Proposed Law: This bill would extend to January 1, 2020, the period during which not less than 50% of the asphalt pavement is required to be rubberized asphalt concrete to comply with the crumb rubber content requirements, and would postpone until January 1, 2020, the authorization for the DOT to use any material meeting the definition of asphalt containing crumb rubber to comply with those requirements.
+This bill would additionally authorize CalRecyle to award grants for public works projects to create parklets, greenways, or both, that use tire-derived products and would require CalRecycle to give priority for funding to throse projects in disadvantaged communities.
 AB 2666 Daly Amended April 22, 2014 Assembly Appropriations Committee Existing Law: Existing law, the Electronic Waste Recycling Act of 2003, requires a retailer selling a covered electronic device in this state to collect a covered electronic waste recycling fee from the consumer, as specified.
 The act defines consumer as a person who purchases a new or refurbished covered electronic device in a transaction that is a retail sale or in a transaction to which a use tax applies, and defines "person" to, among other things, include the United States and its agencies and instrumentalities to the extent permitted by law.
 Under existing law the electronic waste recycling fees are deposited in the Electronic Waste Recovery and Recycling Account, and CalRecycle is continuously appropriated the money in the account to, among other things, make electronic waste recovery payments and recycling payments.
 Proposed Law: This bill would revise the definition of "person" under the act to exclude the United States and its agencies and instrumentalities.